Arsenal transfer news and rumours: January transfer window 2021

 The latest players linked with an Arsenal exit

-Mesut Ozil - Ozil has offered Arsenal a new financial plan that would pave the way to a January transfer (Daily Star, January 11); The German is willing to leave Arsenal immediately if the club covers a significant part of his wage demands (The Sun, January 10); Fenerbahce boss Erol Bulut is remaining coy over the potential arrival of Ozil (Mirror, January 8); Arsenal fear they will be stuck with Ozil until the very last day of his contract despite him being linked with a January move (The Sun, January 7); the midfielder's representatives are in talks with a number of clubs, including Fenerbahce and DC United (Sky Sports News, January 6); Ozil is in 'advanced' negotiations with DC United over a move to MLS, according to reports (The Sun, January 6); Mikel Arteta says he is unsure whether the German will return to the Arsenal squad in January, but has suggested the club will not look to cut short the contracts of players that are not in his plans (January 2).
+Mesut Ozil - Fenerbahce president Ali Koc has revealed the Turkish club are "closer than before" to landing Mesut Ozil's signature ahead of the midfielder's Arsenal exit (Daily Star, January 12).

-Eddie Nketiah - West Ham have identified the 21-year-old as striker reinforcement after Sebastien Haller joined Ajax (London Evening Standard, January 9).
+Mesut Ozil has said "if I went to Turkey, I could only go to Fenerbahce" (Sky Sports News, January 11); Ozil has offered Arsenal a new financial plan that would pave the way to a January transfer (Daily Star, January 11); The German is willing to leave Arsenal immediately if the club covers a significant part of his wage demands (The Sun, January 10); Fenerbahce boss Erol Bulut is remaining coy over the potential arrival of Ozil (Mirror, January 8); Arsenal fear they will be stuck with Ozil until the very last day of his contract despite him being linked with a January move (The Sun, January 7); the midfielder's representatives are in talks with a number of clubs, including Fenerbahce and DC United (Sky Sports News, January 6)

-William Saliba was the first to be cleared out of the Arsenal changing room as Arteta frees up space in his squad (The Sun, January 8).
+Eddie Nketiah - Arteta has revealed that he doesn't expect Nketiah to move this month (January 11); West Ham have identified the 21-year-old as striker reinforcement after Sebastien Haller joined Ajax (London Evening Standard, January 9).

 Folarin Balogun - The striker is increasingly likely to see out the remaining six months of his contract and leave for free in the summer.
 The 19-year-old is allowed to sign a pre-contract agreement with an overseas club this month and the player and his representatives are in talks with a number of clubs.
 As it stands, Balogun is unlikely to go out on loan this month amid interest from a number of clubs in the Championship (Sky Sports News, January 7)